Passeriformes / Muscicapidae / Phoenicurus

 Introduction

-Passerine bird of the Old World flycatcher family Muscicapidae.
-Native to the Indian subcontinent, Southeast Asia, much of China, and certain regions of Central Asia.
-Inhabits temperate forests.
-Characterized by black plumage with red underparts and a distinctive white crown.
-Was formerly placed in the monotypic genus Chaimarrornis but was moved to Phoenicurus based on molecular phylogenetic study results published in 2010.
+A passerine bird of the Old World flycatcher family Muscicapidae native to the Indian subcontinent, Southeast Asia, much of China, and certain regions of Central Asia.
+Formerly placed in the monotypic genus Chaimarrornis, it was moved to Phoenicurus based on a 2010 molecular phylogenetic study.

 Description